romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-You receive a Dependabot alert regarding a vulnerable dependency in your project's manifest file.
+Q: You receive a Dependabot alert regarding a vulnerable dependency in your project's manifest file.
 What is your first course of action?
 <details><summary>Show the answer</summary><p>

 - **Review the alert details, assess the severity, and check the suggested fix or updated version in the alert**